nglaeser/crypto-glossary/src/glossary_latex.md

 **Semi-honest adversary**: An adversary that follows the protocol and acts honestly, but tries to learn as much as possible from the information it sees.
 Also known as **honest-but-curious (HbC)** or **passive**.

+**Semi-malicious adversary**: Lies between the semi-honest and malicious cases.
+The adversary must follow the protocol, but it can arbitrarily and adaptively choose the inputs and randomness used in the protocol. [[BHP17 §4](https://eprint.iacr.org/2017/386.pdf) | introduced by [AJL+12 §5](https://www.tau.ac.il/~tromer/papers/tfhe-mpc.pdf)]

 ## Security Definitions & Notions

 **Computational security**: